whitegrimreaper/twitchbot/README.md

 ## Current functions:
  - !pigeon
     - Insults pigeonmob
+ - !help
+    - dummy help command, provides no help, just like the uncaring universe
  - !check
     - Checks your current points.
 There is no way to get them yet because I haven't fully connected the twitch event webhook